hamzahanafi11/todo-list/README.md

 # todo-list

-Have fun with this basic todo list app,
+Have fun with this basic todo list application,

 feel free to create a pull request to add new features